Morningstar, Inc. Code of Ethics

 Morningstar has created an open environment for our employees, and we value trust and honest communication.
 Our high standard of ethical behavior serves as a foundation for our work and helps to create a positive work environment for all employees.
 Acting ethically helps ensure that people outside of Morningstar will continue to hold us in high esteem and that customers will have a consistently positive experience with us.
 We owe much of the goodwill we enjoy from customers to our reputation for high ethical standards.
 Our customers rely on us to be an objective, honest, and credible source of investment information, analysis, products and services.

-We expect all Morningstar employees to incorporate these ethics into their daily work.
-You must read through the provisions of this Code of Ethics carefully and apply them to all aspects of your work.
-If you are unsure about how to handle a situation, ask your People & Culture Business Partner or your local Legal or Compliance representative for guidance on the situation and an appropriate course of action.
+You must read through the provisions of this Code carefully and apply them to all aspects of your work.
+If you are unsure about how to handle a situation, ask your People & Culture Business Partner or your local Legal or Compliance representative, as the case may be, for guidance on the situation and an appropriate course of action.

-Accountability: Morningstar holds all employees responsible for the quality of their work.
-Employees are expected to honor promises and commitments made to co-workers and contacts outside Morningstar with respect to deliverables, deadlines and other aspects of their work.
-Faulty or incomplete work product and missed deadlines create backlogs in any process, so it’s imperative to handle any possible errors, short- falls or delays properly.
+Accountability: Morningstar holds you responsible for the quality of your work.
+You are expected to honor promises and commitments made to co-workers and contacts outside Morningstar with respect to deliverables, deadlines and other aspects of your work.
+Faulty or incomplete work product and missed deadlines create backlogs in any process, so it’s imperative to handle any possible errors, shortfalls or delays properly.

-Honesty: All employees are expected to be truthful in their dealings with others.
+Honesty: You are expected to be truthful in their dealings with others.
 Honest communication breeds openness and trust.
 It enhances your own credibility as well as that of Morningstar.
 We will not tolerate dishonesty.

-Compliance with Laws: All employees and board members are expected to obey the laws, rules, and regulations of the countries and localities in which Morningstar does business.
+Compliance with Laws: You are expected to obey the laws, rules, and regulations of the countries and localities in which Morningstar does business.
 Obeying the law, both in letter and in spirit, is the foundation on which Morningstar’s ethical standards are built.
-To the extent not prohibited by applicable law, employees convicted of a felony, theft, or crime of dishonesty during their time of employment or within the past 12 months must inform Morningstar’s Chief Legal Officer within 30 days of conviction.
+To the extent not prohibited by applicable law, employees convicted of a felony, theft, or crime of dishonesty during their time of employment must inform Morningstar’s Chief Legal Officer, or designee, within 30 days of conviction.
 Failure to do so may result in disciplinary action up to and including termination of employment.

-One purpose of this Code of Ethics is to help you address situations that may involve a conflict of interest.
-These include situations in which your personal interests are in conflict with the interests of Morningstar, situations in which you, or a person with whom you have a personal relationship, might receive personal benefits as a result of your position with Morningstar, and situations that otherwise may cast doubt on your ability to act with objectivity in your dealings with or on behalf of Morningstar.
+One purpose of this Code is to help you address situations that may involve a conflict of interest.
+These include situations in which your personal interests are in conflict with, or appear to conflict with, the interests of Morningstar, situations in which you, or a person with whom you have a personal relationship, might receive personal benefits as a result of your position with Morningstar, and situations that otherwise may cast doubt on your ability to act with objectivity in your dealings with or on behalf of Morningstar.

-Employees must avoid situations where their personal interests or other business interests could conflict with the interests of Morningstar or could be perceived by others as doing so.
-Conflicts of interest arise when an individual’s position or responsibilities with Morningstar present an opportunity for personal gain separate and apart from the direct rewards of employment, or when an employee’s personal interests or other business interests are inconsistent with those of Morningstar and could lead to his or her responsibilities with Morningstar being compromised.
+You must avoid situations where your personal interests or other business interests could conflict with the interests of Morningstar or could be perceived by others as doing so.
+Conflicts of interest arise when an individual’s position or responsibilities with Morningstar present an opportunity for personal gain separate and apart from the direct rewards of your employment or relationship with Morningstar, or when your personal interests or other business interests are inconsistent with those of Morningstar and could lead to an individual’s responsibilities with Morningstar being compromised.

-A conflict of interest or the appearance of a conflict, may arise in a variety of circumstances and it is not possible to describe every situation.
-By way of example, however, a conflict occurs when an employee or individual with whom an employee has a personal relationship:
+A conflict of interest or the appearance of a conflict, may arise in a variety of circumstances, and it is not possible to describe every situation.
+By way of example, however, a conflict occurs when you or an individual with whom you have a personal relationship:

 1. Directly or indirectly has a personal or financial interest in any transaction which is or may be adverse to Morningstar; or